tomtzook/frc-learn-docs/guides/implementing-swerve.md

 - Call `SwerveDriveKinematics.desaturateWheelSpeeds` and pass it the array of states, and the maximum wanted speed of the robot
   - this will normalize the speeds, in case they are too big for the drive
   - the maximum speed can either be calculated via the drive motor characteristics, or be defined arbitrarily.
   - you can start with a maximum speed of `5` _meters per second_ and increase it later.
+    - Put this value in a constant as it will be useful later.
 - Pass the array to `setStates` to apply the states on the modules

 And that's it.